jtopjian/puppet-cubbystack/README.md

 ### puppetlabs-keystone

-This module comes with a great suite of type/providers to assist in creating Keystone users, projects, and roles.
-As long as these type/providers are compatible with cubbystack, there's no reason not to use them.
+This module comes with a great suite of providers to assist in creating Keystone users, projects, and roles.
+As long as these providers are compatible with cubbystack, there's no reason not to use them.

 ### Puppet

-You need to be using Puppet 3.2 or higher in order to take advantage of the iteration functionality:
+You need to be using Puppet 3.2 or higher in order to take advantage of the [iteration functionality](http://docs.puppetlabs.com/puppet/3/reference/experiments_lambdas.html):

 ```
 [master]